 - Disassemble your breast pump and separate each of the parts that came into contact with your breast or milk.

 - Rinse each part under running water to wash away any remaining milk.
 Do not place these items directly into the sink.

 - Refer to your breast pump manual, as some pump accessories can be placed in the dishwasher.
 Otherwise, wash the parts by hand in a washbasin that’s only used when cleaning your breast pump kit and infant feeding items.

 - Place the basin and breast pump parts and bottle brush on a clean dish or paper towel to dry.

 - Allow each part to air dry.* Do not pat them or rub them with a towel to dry.

-*Note: do not store your breast pump until each part is 100% dry to prevent the growth of mold and bacteria.
+*Note: do not store your breast pump until each part is 100% dry to prevent mold and bacteria growth.

 Store Parts Safely:

 Store dry items safely until needed.
 Ensure the clean pump parts, bottle brushes, and wash basins have air-dried thoroughly before storing.
 Items must be completely dry to help prevent germs and mold from growing.
 Store dry items in a clean, protected area.

 Breast milk has a certain timeframe in which it needs to be used to provide the most nourishment possible.
 Whether stored at room temperature, refrigerated, or frozen, breast milk can sometimes go bad before you’re able to use it.
 The lifespan of your pumped milk will vary between storage methods due to temperature conditions and exposure.